Thesis advisor requests

 - Week 11: Group meeting

-- Week 13: Submit a revised and elaborated question (This should serve as your thesis's introduction), a finalized literature review, and an improved methodology.
+- Week 13: Thesis proposal defense.
+I typically treat this as an additional group meeting.
+Submit a revised and elaborated question (This should serve as the basis for your thesis's introduction), a finalized literature review, and an improved methodology.
 (Note that this requires even more reading.)
 If your methodology involves interviews or surveys, you should be including a draft of your survey or interview questions.

-- Week 16 (Friday 5pm): Submit a revised question and literature review as well as a revised methodology.
+- Week 16 (Friday 5pm): Submit any additional revisions to your question and literature review as well as your methodology.
 This should be considered almost final.

 Schedule: Second semester (typically fourth semester students)